hmarcelodn/web3-ecdsa-node/readme.md

 The application should connect to the default server port (3042) automatically!

 _Hint_ - Use [nodemon](https://www.npmjs.com/package/nodemon) instead of `node` to automatically restart the server on any changes.

+### Approach
+This project uses signatures to transfer between different addresses.
+The wallet will provide a random phrase which needs to be signed with the `./server/scripts/signature-tool.js` which will ask the phrase and the private key.
+The signature can be copied and pasted in the signature field and it will get the sender address and the balance.
+Then, you will be able to transfer to another account.
+In the `./server/outputs` you will get a few key-pairs I created for the sake of simplicity.
+If you want to generate key-pairs you can use `./server/scripts/generate.js`.